Journeyman Electrician Salary: What You’ll Earn in 2026

 Good to know

 Some journeymen significantly boost their income by working as traveling IBEW members — taking out-of-town work in higher-paying jurisdictions through the IBEW’s travel card system.
-It requires willingness to be away from home, but a journeyman from a $32/hr local who picks up a few months of work in a $48/hr jurisdiction adds substantial income in a single year.
+It requires willingness to be away from home, but a journeyman from a $34/hr local who picks up a few months of work in a $50/hr jurisdiction adds substantial income in a single year.

 Journeyman vs. master electrician salary

 The next step on the career ladder after journeyman is master electrician.
-The pay jump is real, but so is the investment to get there.
+The pay jump is real, but so is the investment required to get there.

 The payoff: master electricians who work for employers earn more, but the larger jump comes from pulling permits and running your own electrical contracting business.
 A master license is required to legally operate as an electrical contractor in most states.